fuzzballb/UdacityDDPGProject2/README.md

         self.critic_optimizer = optim.Adam(self.critic_local.parameters(), lr=LR_CRITIC, weight_decay=WEIGHT_DECAY)
 ```

-DDPG is a algoritm that requires a actor and critic network.
+DDPG is a algorithm that requires a actor and critic network.
 Both of these network also have target networks, that get small updates from the local network.
 This way the values don't change to much over a short time, and learning becomes more stable.

 **3. Adding noise to increase exploration instead of only exploiting the paths that have lead to success**